ITMCdev/nodejs-dalia/README.md

 // ...
 ```

-### org.itmc.sophia.Sophia
+### org.itmc.dalia.Dalia

-For version 0.1.0, Sophia would only serve as an URL indexer.
+For version 0.1.0, Dalia would only serve as an URL indexer.
 This class was born out of need to index our applications'
 urls, in order to either create page snapshots, or create sitemap xml.

-#### Sophia's events:
+#### Dalia's events:

 TODO: